Grand Tetons

 We know the best places to look for elk early in the morning and where a pair of bald eagles usually nest (and when we bring people to these locations we make certain they don’t disturb the animals).

-People usually have meals (picnic, cookout or restaurants) together.
+People often have meals (picnic, cookout or restaurants) together.

 We have set aside time almost every year to go to Lunch Tree Hill for sunset dinner and stargazing after.
 Some nights there will be no moon out for quite awhile after sunset.